Beasta2768/Final-Year-Project/Logbook.md

 ## Week 1

-## Seminar
+## Lecture
 -  FYP is meant to demonstrate students ability to work on a longer term project individually
 - Assessment Breakdown
 	1. Project proposal  - 10%
+	   - Document that includes:
+		   - the reasons you are doing the project
+		   - the methodology you will be using
+		   - the objectives of the project
-	1. Literature review and Methodology - 15%
+	2. Literature review and Methodology - 15%
+	   - Review of the reading done for the project (relevant documentation counts)
-	2. Abstract and Introduction  and Requirements to Conclusions - 35%
+	3. Abstract and Introduction  and Requirements to Conclusions - 35%
+	   - Majority of the marks so is impotent to do well and start as early as possible
-	3. Work Done - 20%
+	4. Work Done - 20%
+	   - Engagement in seminars and with the pro
-	4. Professional Working Practices - 10%
+	5. Professional Working Practices - 10%
-	5. Presentation - 10%
+	6. Presentation - 10%

 ## Week 2